MCRcodes/express-boilerplate/README.md

 npm install

-# hot reload - you'll probably want to use this whilst developing
+# hot reload (watch for file changes) - you'll probably want to use this whilst developing
 npm run dev

-# build
+# build (use this for deploying)
 npm run build

 # build & start
 npm start

 # test
-npm run unit
+npm run test
 ```